trackify-info/GoogleTagManager-WebTemplate-Matomo/README.md

 * **Site ID** - The unique ID for your site in Matomo Web Analytics
 * **Analytics domains** - The domains tracked by Matomo Web Analytics code

+# Annotaion

+We do not log or save any data of you or your customers

 # Author
 Trackify (https://trackify.info)

 # Release
 2021 - Coogle Consent Mode Api Integration
 2021 - Initial Release
+2022 - many releases with feature extensions